Master of Science in Nursing (MSN)

-Upon completion of your degree, you are eligible for certification through the American Nurses Credentialing Center and the American Academy of Nurse Practitioners as an Adult-Gerontology Primary Care Nurse Practitioner.
+Upon completion of your degree, you are eligible for certification through the American Nurses Credentialing Center or the American Academy of Nurse Practitioners as an Adult-Gerontology Primary Care Nurse Practitioner.
 Additionally, as an advanced practice nurse, you qualify to apply for prescriptive authority from the Indiana Licensure Board.

 42 credit hours